Konstantin Klein

+After his divorce in January 2023, he changed his surname back from Konga to Klein.

 Professional career

 In May 2012, he signed with Fraport Skyliners.

 On 10 August 2016, Konga signed a three-year deal with Telekom Baskets Bonn.

 On 28 July 2020, Konga returned to Skyliners Frankfurt.

 On July 22, 2021, he has signed with Eisbären Bremerhaven of the German ProA.

 National team

 In 2015, Klein was selected for the German national basketball team.
 He didn't make the cut for the EuroBasket 2015 selection.